 Phu has worked his way through San Jose State University.
 There he has maintained a 3.83 GPA and received awards as an outstanding chemical engineering student and the most successful student.
 He has become a vocal advocate for foster care reform.
 He received an MSW from the University of Michigan at Ann Arbor in 2002.

 Phu worked for the Juvenile Court of Santa Clara, CA as an advocate, where he assisted the clients and their families in understanding court procedure.
 He also worked with the Vietnamese community to translate legal procedure into Vietnamese.
 Now Phu works as a emergency response social worker in Santa Clara County.

 Phu is married to Nguyen Phuong Thao.

-DYLAN CHRISTIAN PEREIRA is global head of strategy at Barclays Wealth & Investment Management.
+DYLAN CHRISTIAN PEREIRA is global head of strategy at Barclays Wealth & Investment Management in London.